Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 In this module we'll work together to create individual goals, projects, and action plans for the year to come and establish a journaling system to keep you accountable.
 We'll also cover techniques that I've found helpful and figure out how they best apply to you individually.

-To get the most out of this class expect to spend 1-2 hours outside of each class session and be prepared to share your personal goals and projects in class so that we can help each other refine and reach our goals.
+To get the most out of this class, expect to spend 1-2 hours outside of each class session and be prepared to share your personal goals and projects in class so that we can help each other refine and reach our goals.
+As this is a SPACE module, there are no requirements.
+But it is encouraged that you take 1-2 hours or so between sessions to work through your implementation of what was talked about in the previous session.

-This module will be divided into four main parts:
+This module will be divided into three main parts:

 Precepted by Keli Fancher